lucylow/qrise2024-microsoft-challenge/README.md

-# Microsoft Quantum research challenge at QRISE 2024: Resource estimation of quantum algorithms
+# Microsoft Quantum research challenge at QRISE 2024: Quantum Resource Estimation of QAOA

-QUBO Numerical Partitioning with Azure Quantum Resource Estimator

 ## Prerequisites
 Ensure you have the following prerequisites installed: